 At the Tahoma Unitarian Universalist Congregation we partner with parents and caregivers in raising children who will become kind, respectful, fair minded, caring and strong enough to stand up for what is right.
 Through our religious exploration programs and the inclusion of children in worship, social justice work, and multigenerational gatherings, our congregation reinforces what parents and caregivers teach at home.
 We strive to nurture truth seeking, spirituality, and progressive moral values that will continue to shape and support our children as they grow.

 Every Sunday all children, Kindergarten through 8th grade, begin in the Sanctuary together.
-As a community all are welcomed, the chalice is lit, a story is shared, and the children & youth leave the sanctuary through a love arch created down the middle aisle as a hymn is sung.
+As a community all are welcomed, the chalice is lit, a story is shared, and the children and youth leave the sanctuary through a love arch created by the congregation down the middle aisle as a hymn is sung.
 Visitors are encouraged to walk their children to their classes if it is their first time attending.
-Our classes extend to 11:40 to allow time for the parents and caregivers to enjoy some refreshments and meet other adults in the community.
+Our classes extend to 11:40 a.m. to allow time for the parents and caregivers to enjoy some refreshments and meet other adults in the community.

 WHAT OUR CHILDREN ARE CURRENTLY ENGAGED IN:

-This year our K-5th grade will be together for a new Sunday morning model of faith development, known as Labyrinth Learning!
+Our K-5th grade follows a model of faith development, known as Labyrinth Learning!

-Labyrinth Learning is designed for our Kindergarten through 5th graders and is a model that utilizes different learning styles so that children can self-select for what is best for their own learning.
+Labyrinth Learning is designed for this multi-age group and is a model that utilizes different learning styles so that children can select what is best for their own learning.
 Notably, the model emphasizes the experiential and relational nature of religious education and faith formation.

-The Labyrinth Learning mornings will flow through a predictable format each Sunday we meet and breaks out into roughly four segments.
+The Labyrinth Learning mornings will flow through a predictable format.
+Each Sunday breaks out into roughly four segments.